-The ultimate peace of mind for everyone involved.
+The ultimate policy for everyone involved.

 Probate bonds provided by Allen Insurance Associates, Inc.

 Probate bonds provide financial coverage to beneficiaries when the estate and assets of the deceased are managed by a fiduciary.
 Typically required for court-appointed fiduciaries, probate bonds help protect beneficiaries by guaranteeing that the fiduciary follows through with their professional responsibilities.

 Probate bonds help protect beneficiaries by offering a financial guarantee that estates and assets are properly managed and distributed by the fiduciary.
 Fiduciaries have control of someone else’s estate and assets and have many duties to perform during the probate process.
 If any of these are done incorrectly, it could result in a claim.
 Here is a list of things a probate bond ensures will be performed lawfully and ethically:

 - Filing a will.

 - Paying debts still owed by the deceased.

 Three parties are involved when it comes to probate bonds.
 First, the fiduciary takes out the bond for coverage if they fail to perform their duties.
 It also involves those better protected by the bond, the beneficiaries.
 And finally, the surety bond company guarantees that the fiduciary will perform their duties lawfully and ethically.
 In the end, it’s about peace of mind for the beneficiaries that no matter what, the estate and assets of the deceased are properly managed and distributed.